This year, 3 more British interest rate cuts are predicted. - ExBulletin

 Nevertheless, the downgrade of the British economic outlook is still ahead of the prediction of France, Italy and Germany.

-Trump tariffs, steep growth of borrowing costs and hits of inflation contributed to the downgrade.
+Donald Trump's tariffs, steep borrowings of borrowings and inflation hits all contributed to the downgrade.

 IMF's chief economist, Pierre-Olivier Gourinchas, told reporters that he expected three more interest rates for the British Bank of England in 2025 after the quarterpoint cut in February.